zeldaret/botw/README.md

 However, given the large number of functions, certain kinds of small differences can be ignored when a function would otherwise be equivalent:

 * Regalloc differences.
+    * Warning: ensure that the return type of the function is correct.
+Differences that involve the X0-X7, W0-W7 or S0-S3 registers at the end of a function are suspicious.

 * Instruction reorderings when it is obvious the function is still semantically equivalent (e.g. two add/mov instructions that operate on entirely different registers being reordered)